TanStack/router/docs/framework/react/start/server-functions.md

 ## How do they work?

 Server functions can be defined anywhere in your application, but must be defined at the top level of a file.
-They can be called from anywhere in your application, including loaders, hooks, etc. Traditionally, this pattern is known as a Remote Procedure Call (RPC), but due to the isomorphic nature of these functions, we refer to them as server functions.
+They can be called throughout your application, including loaders, hooks, etc. Traditionally, this pattern is known as a Remote Procedure Call (RPC), but due to the isomorphic nature of these functions, we refer to them as server functions.

 - On the server bundle, server functions logic is left alone.
 Nothing needs to be done since they are already in the correct place.
 - On the client, server functions will be removed; they exist only on the server.
 Any calls to the server function on the client will be replaced with a `fetch` request to the server to execute the server function, and send the response back to the client.